ChuanMeng/RLT4Reranking/README.md

 ```

 #### 3.1.4 Oracle
-Run the following commands to perform Oracle on TREC-DL 19 and 20:
+Run the following commands to perform Oracle on TREC-DL 19 and 20, as well as Robust04:
 ```bash
 retrievers=("original-bm25-1000" "original-splade-pp-ed-pytorch-1000" "original-repllama-1000")
 metrics=("rankllama-1000-ndcg@10" "monot5-1000-ndcg@10")